-Now that the gaming industry is taking off, you might be curious about dipping your own toes into the waters of game design.
+Now that the gaming industry is booming, you might be curious about dipping your own toes into the waters of game design.

 Naturally, you’re on the hunt for strategies that successful game developers might use—besides making enough coffee to last up to 16 hours per day.
-Truth is, the games market is saturated to heaven and back.
+Truth is, the games market is saturated.

-New titles come out on Steam every day that eclipse other titles that also eclipse other titles before other titles are released in front of more titles that practically nobody—except the developers’ moms—will hear about.
+New titles come out on Steam every day that eclipse other titles that also eclipse other titles before other titles are released in front of more titles that practically nobody will hear about.

 Gaming is a tough industry.